So, here I am. Berlin. The second city on my European jaunt. The first was Amsterdam. You can read about that here.

 A brief explanation of Nazi ideology.

-The basic elements of Hitler and Nazi ideology were hatred of democracy, communism and Jews.
+The basic elements of Hitler and Nazi ideology were hatred of democracy, communism, and Jews.
 This was combined with a belief that the German people were superior to all other races.
 This warped ideology proclaimed biological inequality and the right of the “superior” German nation to dominate and decide the fate of the “inferior” nations.
-The way Hitler saw it, Jews, Slavs and Roma (gypsies) were at the bottom of the food chain and must be rid of.
+The way Hitler saw it, Jews, Slavs, Roma (gypsies) and blacks were at the bottom of the food chain and must be rid of.

-The ideology necessitated the invasion and occupation of Europe, especially Eastern Europe, which Hitler regarded as German “living space” (lebensraum), that is, areas that should be under the administration of the superior Aryan race.
+This ideology necessitated the invasion and occupation of Europe, especially Eastern Europe, which Herr Hitler regarded as German “living space” – lebensraum.
 He therefore proceeded on the liquidation of the “peoples of the East.”
 The liquidation entailed reducing fertility, increasing mortality and outright extermination.

 Do you see the parallel between Hitler’s depraved racial convictions and atheistic evolutionary theory?